Greater Columbus Convention Center—Heart of It All Ballroom B—Level 1

 Background

-Last Updated: 12/12/2024
+Last Updated: 6/23/2026

 The most common type of fraud scheme among insurance producers is premium diversion.
 This occurs when an insurance agent or broker keeps policyholders’ premium payments instead of sending them to the insurance company.
 Other types of diversion schemes include selling insurance without a license and collecting premiums without paying claims.

-Insurance Company Fraud: Illegitimate insurance companies and dishonest insurance agents can defraud consumers by collecting premiums for bogus policies with no intention or ability to pay claims.
+Fraud can also be committed by insurance companies.
+Illegitimate insurance companies and dishonest insurance agents can defraud consumers by collecting premiums for bogus policies with no intention or ability to pay claims.
 These “companies” may offer policies at costs that are significantly lower than the traditional market price to attract consumers who are trying to save money.
 In many cases, a fake insurance company will provide consumers with documents that look real.
 In other instances, these policies may even be represented by legitimate insurance agents who themselves have been misled by fraudulent companies.

-Legitimate companies that are not licensed by the state to sell insurance might lead consumers to think they are selling “insurance” while evading state insurance regulations.
-For example, a company selling a health sharing plan might call the plan insurance when it is actually an unregulated, non-insurance product
+“insurance” while evading state insurance regulations.
+For example, a company selling a health sharing ministry plan might call the plan insurance when it is actually an unregulated, non-insurance product.

 Employees of legitimate insurance companies can also deceive consumers for personal gain.
 For instance, an unscrupulous agent could collect premiums from a customer without delivering the insurance policy to the company.
 The insurance company could cancel or refuse to renew the policy.
 Signs of fraud with reputable companies include the failure to receive an insurance identification card or a copy of the written policy in a timely manner.

-Fighting fraud is an important aspect of state regulation.
+Fighting fraud is an important aspect of state insurance regulation.
 To help combat the growing problem of insurance fraud, the NAIC created the Online Fraud Reporting System, where consumers and insurance departments can electronically report suspected fraud to the appropriate insurance department.

 Actions